celawson87/reverseEcology/Perl/README.md

 `perl processGenomes.pl genomeDir rawModelDir`
 where `genomeDir` and `rawModelDir` are the locations of the fasta files and desired location of the SMBL files.
 This script transforms the .readable files from KBase into .tsv files for Python processing.
 It also creates the required directory structure.
+  a.
+You may need to install the ["File-Copy-Recursive-0.38" module](http://search.cpan.org/~dmuey/File-Copy-Recursive-0.38/).